 The Prudential Defined Income Variable Annuity shows that Prudential has stepped up pretty big, because it truly has some of the best-guaranteed income payouts compared to other variable annuity competitors.
 It does so by being the first Variable Annuity with a GLWB to offer just a single “variable” investment option.
 This investment option is the AST Long Duration Bond Portfolio.

 By only offering a bond portfolio, the risk to Prudential is much smaller than if they offered growth or balanced investment options.
 This is because they only have to pay the guaranteed income if the bond portfolio can’t produce the income on its own.
 When you compare this to the risk of, say, offering a stock portfolio option; it’s much smaller.
 A stock portfolio might drop 50%.
 If that were to happen, the insurance company could be on the hook for a substantial amount of guaranteed income payments because the “variable” component is not capable of providing the income by itself.

 It’s not all roses, however.
 Just because the income guarantee for the Prudential Variable Annuity is higher than other variable annuity competitors, doesn’t mean it’s the best income guarantee available.
 By only allowing bond investments, this variable annuity actually has performance much closer to Fixed Index Annuities with GLWB riders.
 Many of those actually pay higher income guarantees.

-You’ll see why later in this review, most specifically in the 45-minute video we created that shows exactly how it really works.
-In the video, I illustrate how to calculate the real returns of the income guarantee, as well as provide some insight into what the return potential is of the AST Long Duration Bond Portfolio.
+You’ll see why later in this review exactly how it really works.
+I provide some insight into what the return potential is on the AST Long Duration Bond Portfolio.

 If you’re wondering if this Prudential annuity is right for you, or if you have questions and need a little help getting pointed in the right direction; just reach out via our secure contact form here.